Almost Ten Years Later Ye Admits Sway Did Have Answers, Twitter Says N0 Duh! - NewsBreak

 Ye also talked about this sketchy school, the Donda Academy, during the interview, which he describes as “a gospel school” that will give “kids practical tools that they need in a world post the iPhone being created.”

-If you thought Ye’s political ambitions were put to bed by the rapper, we are sad to report he still plans to run for president again.
-You can read the entire interview and hit the gallery below to see Twitter clowning Ye for being loud and, of course, wrong in the gallery below.
+If you thought Ye’s political ambitions were put to bed by the rapper we are sad to report he still plans to run for president again.
+You can read the entire interview and hit the gallery below to see Twitter clowing Ye for being loud and, of course, wrong in the gallery below.

 —